mstrout/ChapelForPythonProgrammersMay2023/image_analysis_example/README.md

 ```
   ./main -nl 4 --inname=Roatan_benthic_r3_gray.png --outname=out.png --radius=100
 ```
+Leave off the `-nl 4` if you are only running on one locale.

 The input file is a grayscale .png, but the intensity values actually represent different habitat types numbered from 0 to 6.
 So the grayscale values are all from 0 to 6, where the full range is from 0 (black) to 255 (white).
 So it all looks black

 The output file uses a "jet" colormap defined in png.chpl, which I scale based on the maximum value in the output array.